rubakanaan/reading-notes/aboutJS.md

 2. the name can contain letter, number, dollar sign or underscore. it can not start with dash or period.
 3. you cant use **key word** or **reserved word**.
 4. all variables are case sensitive.
-5. use a meaningfull name.
+5. use a meaningful name.
 6. if the variable name is made up of more word, use capital letter for the first letter of every word.

 <br>